jrc03c/js-math-tools/readme.md

 ## `arccos(x)`

-Returns the inverse cosine where `x` is a number or an arbitrarily nested array of numbers.
+Returns the inverse cosine(s) `x`.

 ## `arcsin(x)`

-Returns the inverse sine where `x` is a number or an arbitrarily nested array of numbers.
+Returns the inverse sine(s) of `x`.

 ## `arctan(x)`

-Returns the inverse tangent where `x` is a number or an arbitrarily nested array of numbers.
+Returns the inverse tangent(s) of `x`.

 ## `argmax(x)`

-Returns the index of the maximum value in the arbitrarily nested array `x`.
+Returns the index of the maximum value in `x`.
 If `x` is 1-dimensional, then a whole number will be returned.
-If, however, `x` is arbitrarily nested, then the returned value will be an array of whole numbers representing indices at each dimension.
+If, however, `x` is an arbitrarily nested array, then the returned value will be an array of whole numbers representing indices at each dimension.
 For example:

 ```js
 const a = [1, 5, 3]